-The Angular dependency injection is now core part of the Angular and allows dependencies to be injected into the component or class.
-In this tutorial, we will learn what is Angular Dependency Injection is and how to inject dependency into a Component or class by using an example
+The Angular dependency injection is now the core part of the Angular.
+It allows us to inject dependencies into the Component, Directives, Pipes, or Services.
+In this tutorial, we will learn what is Angular Dependency Injection is and how to inject dependency into a Component, Directives, Pipes, or a Service by using an example

 What is Dependency